4neesh/DevBlog/src/posts/003AOPbasics.md

 ```
 <p>

-On line 2 we have defined the Advice in a similar pattern to the AfterReturning Advice.
-Instead of using the "returning" parameter, we are using "throwing", and we pass the Exception into the Advice method as a Throwable on line 3.<br>
+On line 2 we have defined the Advice in a similar pattern to the <strong>AfterReturning</strong> Advice.
+Instead of using the "returning" parameter, we are using "throwing", and we pass the <code class="language-java">Exception</code> into the Advice method as a Throwable on line 3.<br>
-On line 5, we simply process the message of the exception before allowing the Exception to be sent back to the main method.<br>
+On line 5, we simply process the message of the <code class="language-java">Exception</code> before allowing the <code class="language-java">Exception</code> to be sent back to the main method.<br>
-In real business logic, we may log the Exception or transform it before sending it back. <br>
+In real business logic, we may log the <code class="language-java">Exception</code> or transform it before sending it back. <br>
 </p>

 <p>
-If we change the number of players so an Exception is thrown, the AfterThrowing Advice would return:
+If we change the number of players so an <code class="language-java">Exception</code> is thrown, the <strong>AfterThrowing</strong> Advice would return:
 </p>

 ```